SarthakSKumar/Notes-Web-App/README.md

 ## How to run

+- First install nodejs and mongo db on your computer.
 - Fork the repo by clicking on the fork option from the top right corner.
 - Copy the link from the code option in the repo.
 - Open the terminal on your pc and open the directory in which you want to open the files.(use cd {directory} )